gabslim912/lifftcashew3/_posts/2020-07-23-5-things-our-beneficiaries-are-thankful-for.md

 location_r: Casamance
 location_c: Senegal
 categories: Cashew
-title: 5 Things our Beneficiaries are Thankful For
+title: 5 Things our Beneficiaries are Thankful For about our project
 subtitle: Feeling thankful?
 So are we!
 In the spirit of thanksgiving, we thought we would share 5 things our beneficiaries are thankful for
 tags: